Types of Composite Decking: A Comprehensive Guide

 Our company knows pretty much everything there is to know about custom deck building with these materials because we were one of the early adopters.
 If you come across a custom deck in Omaha made from Trex, TimberTech, or Azek low-maintenance decking and railing there’s a good chance we built it!

-Superior Materials = Superior Decks
+Superior Materials (Low Maintenance Decking) = Superior Decks

 Don’t let the dinosaur deck builders scare you away from all the benefits of low-maintenance decking & railing.
 Despite its longevity, many deck builders are reluctant to shift over from wood simply because they don’t understand how Trex, TimberTech or Azek materials work or how to install them properly.
 Trex, the originator of composite decking material has been around since 1996.